jeeliz/jeelizFaceFilter/README.md

 * `dist/NNCveryLight.json`: even lighter than the previous version: 250Kbytes, and very fast.
 But not very accurate and robust to all lighting conditions,
 * `dist/NNCviewTop.json`: this neural net is perfect if the camera has a bird's eye view (if you use this library for a kiosk setup for example),
 * `dist/NNCdeprecated.json`: this is a deprecated version of the neural network (since 2018-07-25),
-* `dist/NNCIntel1536.json`: neural network working with Intel 1536 Iris GPUs (there is a graphic driver bug, see [#85](https://github.com/jeeliz/jeelizFaceFilter/issues/85))
+* `dist/NNCIntel1536.json`: neural network working with Intel 1536 Iris GPUs (there is a graphic driver bug, see [#85](https://github.com/jeeliz/jeelizFaceFilter/issues/85)),
+* `dist/NNCNNC4Expr0.json`: this neural network also detects 4 facial expressions (mouth opening, smile, frown eyebrows, raised eyebrows).

 ### Using the ES6 module